nozerobit/parrot-config/README.md

 # Installation

 I recommend having 4 GB of RAM or more because alacritty takes quite an amount of memory when compiling/building it.
-I installed this from the home folder at `/home/kali/kali-config` location.
+I installed this from the home folder at `~/parrot-config` location.

 ![image](https://user-images.githubusercontent.com/83516002/125367032-e7334b80-e366-11eb-8935-fbd634bb0b84.png)

-Make sure to disable sleep because the script can take a while to finish doing it's stuff.
 This is **optional** but recommended.

 1. Clone this repo and change the directory